 Ingredients and Substitutions

-Chickpea flour is a nutritious grain-free flour made from ground chickpeas.
+Chickpea flour is a grain-free flour made from ground chickpeas.
 It’s also known as garbanzo bean flour.
 It adds a slightly nutty flavor to cakes without being overpowering.
-It also acts as a binder and contributes to a dense, moist texture in cakes.
+It’s a great option if you’re looking for nutritious gluten-free alternatives to wheat flour.
+If you have trouble finding it at your local grocery stores then it’s easy to find online.

 How to Make Chickpea Flour Cake